Preventing Radio Fingerprinting through Low-Power Jamming: Introduction

 Although \ac{RFF} is gaining traction in the wireless research community, becoming more efficient and effective, we point out its increasing potential to be used in ways that infringe individual privacy~\cite{abanto2020_macs}.
 In fact, \ac{RF} devices continuously emit RF signals, which can be eavesdropped and used to train a model characterizing the device.
-In principle, a passive adversary could track these emissions, leading to detailed profiles of individuals' locations and behaviors without their consent.
-Thus, \ac{RFF} can potentially be used as an attack to track people's movements and behavior through wireless devices they carry, such as smartphones and wearables.
+In principle, a passive adversary could collect these emissions, and leverage the associated \ac{DL} model to subsequently identify the device and its owner, thus leading to detailed profiling of individuals' locations and behaviors without their consent.
+Therefore, \ac{RFF} can potentially be used as an attack vector to identify people and their behavior through the wireless devices they carry, such as smartphones and wearables~\cite{abanto2020_macs,alhazbi2023challenges,ardoin2025,oligeri2024hideprint,smailes2023_ccs,oligeri2023tifs}.
 Furthermore, if the \ac{RFF} data is collected massively, it could be used to build profiles of technology usage patterns.
 When combined with other data sources, these profiles become more effective, allowing a more in-depth categorization of individuals.
-Thus, the ability to uniquely identify and track devices based on their RF emissions can lead to unintended or unauthorized surveillance and monitoring activities, raising important ethical and privacy concerns.
+Thus, the ability to uniquely identify devices based on their RF emissions can lead to unintended or unauthorized surveillance and monitoring activities, raising important ethical and privacy concerns.
 We emphasize that \ac{RFF} should be considered to the same extent as DNA, since its features are unique.
 Thus, they cannot be leaked even once, as there is no possibility for the devices to revoke or change them---thus involving the need for such features to be stored and transmitted in a secure way. \ac{RFF} represents an increasing threat to privacy, as people do not know that RF emissions from their devices can be used to fingerprint them, the same way as it happens for online presence leaking information about the user's location \cite{tomasin2021location}, \cite{caprolu2023watch}, \cite{song2020analyzing}.
 Balancing the benefits of \ac{RFF} with the need to protect individual privacy rights is one of the significant challenges this technology is facing as it becomes an increasingly effective alternative to device authentication.